Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Theory of Electron Multipacting

 Figure~\ref{fig:analyticalfullcell} shows trajectories of multipacting resonance modes in the \( \Delta r\text{--}z \) plane for various resonance orders \( N \).
 SEY values are calculated for each mode across a range of initial conditions.
-The corresponding susceptibility map in Fig.~\ref{fig:resonance_scatters} plots SEY \( \delta \) as a function of \( E_{z0} \) and three key parameters: (a) resonant axial position \( z_{\text{res}} \), (b) emission angle \( \alpha_{\text{res}} \), and (c) emission phase \( \phi_{\text{res}} \).
-These plots reveal distinct bands of sustained multipacting.
-As \( E_{z0} \) increases, dominant resonance orders shift from higher (\( N = 7 \)) to lower (\( N = 1 \)), a typical trend in RF multipactor behavior.
-Identifying these bands provides insight into multipacting onset and informs suppression strategies.
+The corresponding susceptibility map in Fig.~\ref{fig:resonance_scatters} plots SEY \( \delta \) as a function of \( E_{z0} \) and three key parameters: (a) resonant axial position \( z_{\text{res}} \), (b) emission angle \( \alpha_{\text{res}} \), and (c) emission phase \( \phi_{\text{res}} \). \xl{Figure~\ref{fig:resonance_scatters}(a)-(c) show different 2D cuts of the same resonance islands in the four-dimensional space of ($z_\text{res}$, $\alpha_\text{res}$, $\phi_\text{res}$, $E_{z0}$).
+In each panel, the other variables adjust self-consistently to satisfy the resonance conditions, rather than being held fixed.} These plots reveal distinct bands of sustained multipacting.
+As \( E_{z0} \) increases, dominant resonance orders shift from higher (\( N = 7 \)) to lower (\( N = 1 \)), a typical trend in RF multipacting behavior. \xlu{We note that, although these resonance bands shift slightly with the assumed initial energy of the secondary electrons (2~eV in the analytical model here), the range of field gradients that support multipacting resonances remains similar.
+This is also confirmed by the gradients at which multipacting current growth is predicted in the PIC simulations described in Sec.~\ref{sec:pic_mp}, where the emitted secondary electrons are modeled with the Vaughan energy spectrum.} Identifying these bands provides insight into multipacting onset and informs suppression strategies.

 This analysis assumes steady-state RF fields.
 In short-pulse operation, transient fields limit the time available for multipacting to develop, thereby suppressing secondary electron growth.
 The next section presents time-domain simulations of dark current dynamics in the short-pulse regime.